SteelPh0enix/pyPoENinja/docs/source/index.rst

-..
-PyPoENinja documentation master file, created by sphinx-quickstart on Thu Nov 24 14:42:33 2022.
+.. pyPoENinja documentation master file, created by sphinx-quickstart on Sun Aug 20 15:41:55 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyPoENinja's documentation!
+Welcome to pyPoENinja's documentation!
 ======================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   pypoeninja

 Coverage report is available `here`_!